Ready to see Qobra in action? Discover and try our platform now for free

 However, sales coaching requires a certain amount of time, including the analysis of all processes and their improvement, a complex task that is not for everyone.

 Conversational intelligence tools have been developed to help managers and salespeople to be more effective in their relations with prospects and customers.
-These are softwares that record, transcribe and analyze sales calls, and then detect the best practices, share them among employees, but also identify the less good ones and work on them as a team.
+These are software that records, transcribes and analyze sales calls, and then detects the best practices, shares them among employees, but also identifies the less good ones and works on them as a team.

 The best tool on the market in this area is French, Modjo.